 Fish and chips is such a simple but utterly satisfying meal for a casual lunch or dinner.
 It’s one of my favorites for a lazy Sunday.
 The fish is light yet fried to perfection, and the chips (or fries, as we Americans call them) are crispy and delightful.
 It’s comfort food at its best and a great choice to feed a crowd.
 This is an especially easy meal to set up serve-yourself-style.
 Just make sure you don’t skip on the condiments.
 When it comes to fish and chips, it’s absolutely essential that the fish is top quality.
 We make it easy to get the most delicious, wild caught and sustainable fish straight from Alaska with online seafood delivery.

-We’ve got several great options for fish and chips.
-Alaskan rockfish is a fisherman favorite on Kodiak Island where our seafood comes from.
+where our seafood comes from.
 It’s a versatile, light and flaky white fish with a subtly sweet flavor.
 It’s great for frying.
 Pacific cod is another great choice - everyone loves its great flavor and texture.
 My personal favorite is Alaskan ling cod.
 This fish has a firmer texture and light sweetness that make it my go-to every time - if we have it in stock.
 Ling cod is available in more limited quantities.
 If you’d like to purchase some, come by the shop or give us a call to place an order for nationwide shipping.
 Pacific cod and rockfish are both available on our website for online seafood delivery.

 Chilled sparkling water is necessary for the batter because it makes the fried fish perfectly crispy.
 You can also use light beer if you wish.
 Just make sure it’s cold - room temperature water or beer won’t have the desired effect.
 It’s also helpful to chill the extra flour for dredging.
 If you’ve ever fried something and had it turn out soggy or lacking a crispy texture, these are steps you can take to ensure a great result.
 Fish and chips should be prepared just before serving so they stay hot and crispy.
 If you like, you can keep the chips warm in an oven heated to 200 while you fry the fish.
 Be sure to serve with British malt vinegar drizzled on top - you can find malt vinegar at most grocery stores with the other vinegars.
 Tartar sauce isn’t a traditional condiment, but it’s a delicious addition if you enjoy the flavor.
 With our Alaskan seafood delivery, you can stock your freezer with delicious seafood items to enjoy anytime.